Omar-Ahmed-Kandel/Task-2/README.md

 From the visualizations:
 - Clear survival differences across **gender** and **class**
 - Age and fare show notable spread that may relate to survival likelihood
+- Recommendation: use the **cleaned dataset** from this notebook for any predictive modeling or statistical testing

 ---